biocore/qiime/doc/scripts/make_rarefaction_plots.rst

 	**[REQUIRED]**

 	-i, `-`-input_dir
-		Name of folder containing rarefaction files, takes output from `collate_alpha.py <./collate_alpha.html>`_.
-The user can also supply a list of files, which are comma-separated.
+		Input directory containing results from `collate_alpha.py <./collate_alpha.html>`_.
+[REQUIRED] -m, `-`-map_fname
+		Input metadata mapping filepath.
 [REQUIRED]
-	-m, `-`-map_fname
-		Name of mapping file [REQUIRED]

 	**[OPTIONAL]**

 	-b, `-`-colorby
-		Name of columns to make rarefaction graphs of, comma delimited no spaces.
+		Comma-separated list categories metadata categories (column headers) to color by in the plots.
+The categories must match the name of a column header in the mapping file exactly.
+Multiple categories can be list by comma separating them without spaces.
+The user can also combine columns in the mapping file by separating the categories by "&&" without spaces. [default=color by all]
 	-p, `-`-prefs_path
-		Preferences file for coloring of columns.
+		Input user-generated preferences filepath.
+NOTE: This is a file with a dictionary containing preferences for the analysis. [default: None]
 	-k, `-`-background_color
-		Background color for graphs.
-	-g, `-`-imagetype
+		Background color to use in the plots[default: white] -g, `-`-imagetype
-		Extension for image type choose from (png, svg, pdf).
-WARNING: Some formats may not properly open in your browser! [default: png]
+		Type of image to produce (i.e. png, svg, pdf).
+WARNING: Some formats may not properly open in your browser! [default: png] -d, `-`-resolution
-	-d, `-`-resolution
-		Output image resolution, [default: 75]
+		Resolution of the plot. [default: 75]
 	-y, `-`-ymax
-		This is the ymax value to be used for the plots, so you can compare rarefaction plots between two different analyses [default: None]
+		Maximum y-value to be used for the plots.
+Allows for directly comparable rarefaction plots between analyses [default: None] -w, `-`-webpage
-	-w, `-`-webpage
-		This is allows to user to not create the webpage, which may be slow with large datasets [default: True] -o, `-`-output_dir
+		DEPRECATED: Suppress HTML output. [default: True]
+	-s, `-`-suppress_html_output
+		Suppress HTML output. [default: False]
+	-o, `-`-output_dir
 		Path to the output directory